Pope Francis plays long game to reform Catholic Church

 But the former archbishop of Buenos Aires had even wider ambitions, including a less imperial papacy and more mercy for the divorced, gays or unmarried couples living together despite the Church's traditional disapproval.

-"Who am I to judge?" he said of gay Catholics in July 2013, comments that clearly signalled the new tone at the Vatican, even though he declared he would not change age-old doctrines.
+"Who am I to judge?" he said of gay Catholics in July 2013, comments that clearly signaled the new tone at the Vatican, even though he declared he would not change age-old doctrines.

 An unprecedented global survey Francis ordered last year showed widespread disagreement with Church teaching on sex, especially among the young in western countries.